jamesrayman/Ero/docs/euclid.md

 | `x and y`        | `x && y` and `x * y` |
 | `x or y`         | `x || y` and `x + y` |
 | `x xor y`        | `x ^^ y` and `x - y` |

-Note that some of these symbolic equivalents have different precedences.

 ### Comparison